Mercari Review: The Pros and Cons I’ve Found After $23,000 in Sales

 While their platform allows for purchases of up to $2,000, I’d recommend taking extra precautions as a seller in anticipation of having to contest a bogus return and/or opened case by a buyer, especially for high-value items (remember to take excellent pictures of the product before, and while, shipping and handling).

 Lastly, make sure to track your expenses and document your earnings.
-While it’s unlikely most sellers will gross $20,000 in a calendar year — the amount at which Mercari automatically issues a 1099-K to the IRS — you’ll still need to report profits to the IRS.
+You’ll need to report profits to the IRS as earned income and Mercari will automatically issue a 1099-MISC after $600 in sales.
 Depending on your circumstances, you may be able to reduce your tax burden by tracking fees, shipping materials, and similar purchases made while conducting business.

 Related: 41 Easy Ways to Make Money Fast